Get to Know Explore Widgets: Topic Analysis

 Topic Breakdown

-This widget shows topics that appear most frequently.
-The chart shows three levels of tops and sub-topics.
-You are able to click on a topic to expand the sub-topics.
+The chart shows the topics that appear most frequently.
+It has three levels of topics and subtopics.
+Click on a topic to expand the subtopics.

 Total Mentions